(Updated on December 28, 2019) It’s tough being a fan of dinosaurs in the Philippines.

 That’s not to say, however, that Philippine soil isn’t rich in prehistoric wonders.

-In its nascent stages as an archipelago, the Philippines was connected to the rest of Asia via land bridges.
+In the Philippines’ nascent stages as an archipelago, land bridges connected the country to the rest of Asia.
 These bridges were submerged for the most part, only resurfacing in sync with changes in the sea’s water levels.

 The large mammals that were predominant in regions such as New Guinea and Indonesia used these bridges to get to the Philippines.